 While that’s the most obvious way to create typing games, it does lack a little creativity, and you’ll soon find that your child gets bored with them.
 It’s tough to complain too much, as the rest of the package you get for your $15 is expansive and fun, but it is the Mavis Beacon’s glowing weak spot.

 There are few extras included here, but the ones it does come with are good, like the ability to have several user profiles all at once, allowing you to share the software among a whole family, and potentially friends too.
 You can also print off special awards to give to your children for accomplishing tasks, which is a nice touch.

 There is a dedicated support number, in case you have issues installing the software, and you can access help online too.
 It’s fairly simple, though, so you’re unlikely to have too many issues.

 Should you buy Mavis Beacon Keyboarding Kidz?

 This software is a superb all-rounder, and will do a great job teaching your kids how to type.
 It’s the slick, fun presentation that makes it stand out, along with the positive reinforcement it gives children when they don’t quite get things right.
 With over 250 lessons it’s good value, and while the games are disappointing, there’s more than enough here to justify the meagre $20 asking price.
+If you're looking for an app that grows with your kids, you could also try Typing Instructor for Kids Platinum, but Mavis Beacon is still a better program all round.
 In fact, our only major criticism is the spelling error in the software’s name itself...